scmilee/Defense-Against-The-Dark-Arts/week2.md

 - take a cryptographic hash of the system right away to get a baseline signature to always refer back to.
 - make a copy of the original
 - hash the copy to make sure the two match.
-- if you do end up contaminatiing the system, make sure to document it.
+- if you do end up contaminating the system, make sure to document it.

 #### RFC- 3227 && Evidence Collection
 Expanding on the procedures element above is the volatility grade of the information, and the order of which it should be collected.
 This order is from RFC-3227 which is a guideline for evidence collection: